axic/shapeshiftbot/README.md

 ## Deployed contracts

 The bot contract currently is currently available at address 0x...

 There is also a lookup contract running at 0x... with only one method (getAddress) to retrieve the current address of the bot.

-Both are the version tagged as r... in this repo.
+Both are the version tagged as r1 in this repo.

+## Plans or todo

+See the [github issue tracker](https://github.com/axic/shapeshiftbot/issues/) for a complete list.

+#### Support return address for Shapeshift

+In case something goes wrong.
+Initial plan was to reject transaction which fall below the minimum transaction limit set by Shapeshift, but unfortunately that is tied to the exchange rate of Bitcoin.

+In order to support this, converting an address (number) to a hex string is needed.

+#### Support storing a public record of transactions

+Optionally the sender should be able to keep a record of the transaction:
+* value in ethers
+* sender Ethereum address
+* recipient Bitcoin address

 ## License